Matty coos and cuddles this creepy Corman/Flender/Elliott made bambino.

 Deception is the key to the film’s visuals, too.
 The first feature photographed by future Chris Nolan stalwart Wally Pfister , The Unborn’s softly focused aesthetic masks an aloof, sterile core.
 Initially appearing warm and inviting, the normal, pastel-coloured, everyday banalities of the expectant Adams and her husband Jeff Hayenga’s middle class existence slowly descend into a curtly observed arm’s length nightmare as Adams succumbs to a whirlwind of prenatal stress.
 It’s as visceral as it is emotionally gruelling: we’re forced to watch Adams’ breakdown at a coolly cruel distance, her character presented as much an experiment to us as she is to James Karen’s IVF specialist — a man who, like Pfister’s photography, hides his sinister motivations behind an uncomfortably pleasant façade.

-Though Flender drops the ambiguity of whether Adams is simply going nuts or whether it’s really happening at around the halfway point (Karen’s dead-eyed stare, his other patients experiencing similar gooey problems, and the aforementioned abortion/rubbery monster baby are the tells), it’s fun trying to guess for a while.
+Though Flender drops the ambiguity of whether Adams is simply going nuts or whether it’s really happening at around the halfway point (Karen’s dead-eyed stare, his other patients experiencing similarly gooey problems, and the aforementioned abortion/rubber monster baby are the tells), it’s fun trying to guess for a while.
 Swathes of scenes are shot almost exclusively from Adams’ perspective, and the expertly delivered pockets of quiet exposition paint a detailed picture of who her character is (she suffered a miscarriage in the past and her family is plagued with a history of mental illness).
 Naturally, Adams’ performance helps.
 She’s excellent: vulnerable yet strong-minded and wholly believable, Flender waggishly encourages her to channel Mia Farrow, Catherine Deneuve, and her own paranoiac masterclass in Phillip Kaufman’s Invasion of Body Snatchers (1978), and amplifies the direness and drama of her situation with a steely, ethereal electronic score by music producer Michael R. Smith and new wave/synth legend Gary Numan.

 “[Rodman] was a fan of an old B-side, ‘Asylum,’ which he felt evoked exactly the right mood for the movie,” wrote Numan in his autobiography .
 “Mike and I saw it as a ‘door opening’ opportunity, as writing music for films was something I’d long wanted to do.
 We wrote well over a hundred pieces of music which we would regularly send off to Rodman in California.
 At first we didn’t even have a script, so we just wrote things that we thought sounded a bit creepy.
 Then we got a very rough cut of the film, which helped a lot.
 Finally, Rodman came over and stayed for a while and helped us shape the final pieces of the music… I was very proud of the music and I was surprised [when then record label] IRS didn’t seem the slightest bit interested in releasing it.”